rjrodger/gex/README.md

 itself: `on`.
 The `on` function accepts any JavaScript data type, and operates as follows:

    * strings, numbers, booleans, dates, regexes: converted to string form for matching, returned as themselves
    * arrays: return a new array with all the elements that matched.
-Elements are not modified, but are convered to strings for matching.
+Elements are not modified, but are converted to strings for matching.
 Does not recurse into elements.
    * objects: return a new object with with all the property *names* that matched.
 Values are copied by reference.
    * null, NAN, undefined: never match anything